kissbom/kissbom-spec/FAQ.rst

 - A: If we want a kissbom to also contains vulnerability information for packages, we can add a field that would list vulnerability ids for this SBoM entry.

+Q: Does the kissbom-spec meet NTIA standards for Baseline Attributes?

+- A: Based on the discussion in https://github.com/kissbom/kissbom-spec/issues/1 it likely does